Planning your cycling holiday in the French Alps.

-The French Alps mountain range is situated in the south-east of the country and border both Switzerland and Italy.
+The French Alps mountain range is situated in the southeast of the country and borders both Switzerland and Italy.
 The range runs for over 250km from the Swiss border to the Mediterranean Sea near Nice.
 The French Alps are part of the much larger alps range stretching some 1,200km from Slovenia to the sea near Nice.
 Mont Blanc is the highest peak at 4,809m (15,778ft) and there are many other peaks over 4,000m (15,000ft).
-The largest cities in close to proximity to the French Alps are Lyon, Grenoble and Geneva.
+The largest cities in close proximity to the French Alps are Lyon, Grenoble, and Geneva.

 Within the Alps the larger centres include Annecy, Chambery, Briancon, Albertville and St Jean de Maurienne.
 As you move into the mountains further you will find many small villages dotted up and down the valleys.

-Our map of the French Alps will show you where everything is relation to suggested places to stay, airports and the rest of France and Europe.
+Our map of the French Alps will show you where everything is in relation to suggested places to stay, airports, and the rest of France and Europe.

-For those that enjoy participating in organised events there are options for you in the French Alps.
+For those that enjoy participating in organized events, there are options for you in the French Alps.
 One of the better-known events is La Marmotte which runs in June each year.
-The event takes you over Col de la Croix de Fer, Col du Telegraph, Col du Galibier before finishing at the top of Alpe d’Huez.
-The Tour de Mont Blanc traverses 338km and 8,500m of climbing across 3 countries and is considered one of the most challenging single day events in France.
+The event takes you over Col de la Croix de Fer, Col du Telegraph, and Col du Galibier before finishing at the top of Alpe d’Huez.
+The Tour de Mont Blanc traverses 338km and 8,500m of climbing across 3 countries and is considered one of the most challenging single-day events in France.
 Periodically the L’etape du Tour run by the Tour de France will hold its annual event in the French Alps.

 We have mapped out over 30 different routes across the French Alps with files you can download to your device.
 Our routes cover the length of the French Alps and include all the iconic climbs as well as some of the lesser-known ones.
 You could spend many weeks in the French Alps and not come close to running out of options.
 We will add to our cycling routes continuously so check back periodically to see what is new.

-Both the French Alps and the Pyrenees offer a great cycling destination, and you won't be disappointed with either choice.
-At the end of the day your selection really comes down to which of the many iconic climbs you want to tackle and tick off your bucket list.
+Both the French Alps and the Pyrenees are great cycling destinations, and you won’t be disappointed with either choice.
+At the end of the day, your selection really comes down to which of the many iconic climbs you want to tackle and tick off your bucket list.
 In visiting both locations the main difference we have observed is the amount of traffic and people.

 The French Alps are much more developed than the Pyrenees due in large part to the quality and quantity of the skiing terrain.
 France’s premier ski resorts are all located in the Alps which attract visitors from all around the world each winter.
 While there is excellent skiing available in the Pyrenees it has not developed to the same degree as the Alps.
 If you are looking for a quieter destination where you can get away from it all easily, then the Pyrenees is the best choice.

-From a cycling perspective you will find that the roads in the Pyrenees tend to be narrower, less well made and more likely to be tree-lined on the lower slopes .
-By comparison roads in the French Alps are often more exposed, but well constructed.
-Being further south the temperature in the Pyrenees is slightly warmer than the Alps.
+From a cycling perspective, you will find that the roads in the Pyrenees tend to be narrower, less well made, and more likely to be tree-lined on the lower slopes.
+By comparison, roads in the French Alps are often more exposed, but well constructed.
+We also find that the roads in the Pyrenees are quieter and it is easier to get away from the traffic in the valleys.
+Being further south the temperature in the Pyrenees is slightly warmer than in the Alps.

 There are two international airports to consider if you are planning on flying directly to the alps, Lyon and Geneva (Switzerland).
 Both are well connected to flights internationally and within Europe.

-Geneva airport is connected to the city centre by both bus and train.
-Journey time by train is 7 mins and by bus 13 mins.
-From the train station at the airport you can connect to a range of destinations within both France and Switzerland.
+Geneva airport is connected to the city center by both bus and train.
+The journey time by train is 7 mins and by bus 13 mins.
+From the train station at the airport, you can connect to a range of destinations within both France and Switzerland.
 There are a range of regional buses and shuttles operating from the airport to locations within the alps.
 Access by car is straightforward should you choose to drive.

 If you are considering flying to the French Alps from within Europe and have your bike with you be mindful that you will have to pay a fee for your bike regardless of the airline you fly with.
 The fee at present is €50 per leg per bike.
 If you are flying on an international flight originating outside Europe, you may not have to worry about this fee depending on the rules of your airline.

 Both Lyon and Geneva airports have train stations located within the terminal buildings making for an easy transfer from plane to train.
-The main train station in Grenoble is located within walking distance to the city centre.
+The main train station in Grenoble is located within walking distance of the city center.

 Local and regional bus services operate throughout the French Alps region.
 Local bus services operate along the valleys connecting towns and villages while regional services connect further afield to Lyon and Geneva airports.